albertomontesg/davis-interactive/docs/pages/user_guide/installation.md

 ## Install from Source

 If you prefer, you can install the package downloading the source code and installing it.
-To do it you need to run these commands:
+To do so, you need to run these commands:

 ```bash
 # Download the code